<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 A mountain climber is stocking up on gear that will help him on his three-week expedition.
 Your company sells compact, sustainable camping stoves.

-Benefit statement: Carrying our lightweight, collapsible burner stove means you'll have hot meals with the push of a button, without carrying an extra, cumbersome 20 pounds on your pack.
+Benefit statement: Carrying our lightweight, collapsible burner stove means you'll have hot meals with the push of a button.
+Save up to 50% pack space and weight compared to a standard camping stove to spare your back on a long trek through the wilderness.

 Example #5